stetzlaff94/audit-diff-tool/README.md

 The `DiffTool` is a utility designed to perform a detailed comparison between two JSON representations of objects.
 The purpose is to audit the changes made to the data, highlighting the differences, additions, and removals of fields or elements.

+## Design Decisions

+- **Null Collections** - The tool handles null collections by treating them as empty collections.
+There isnt an idiomatic way to show null arrays given the output format specification.

+- **Null Objects** - The tool treats all subobject fields as independently null values in the diff i.e. if object A is null and Object B has 3 fields, the diff will show 3 changes with nulls in Object A.

+- **Audit Key** - The tool requires that all objects have an "id" field or be annotated with `@AuditId`.
+This is used to identify objects in the diff.
+In case of @AuditKey annotation being moved, it will always track a "secret" field called id with the value of the annotatated field at the time, if @AuditId is used instead of an id field.

+- **Jackson** - The tool uses Jackson to convert the input objects to `JsonNode` representations.
+This was chosen because it is a popular and well-supported library that handles reflection and serialization/deserialization of Java objects into a Tree Structure.
+It is possible there is a better way to do this without Jackson, relying simply on the reflection API, or utilizing a different library.

 ## How It Works

 - **Main Interface**: The primary interface is `DiffTool`, which exposes a `diff` method to compare any two objects and returns a list of `ChangeType`.